Iowa vs. Illinois NCAA Football Odds, Plays and Insights | November 20, 2021

 Iowa Stats and Trends

-- The Hawkeyes have covered the spread once this season when favored by 13 points or more (in two chances).
+- This season, the Hawkeyes have one against the spread win in two games as a favorite of 12.5 points or more.

-- Iowa has eclipsed the over/under in 30% of its opportunities this year (three times in 10 games with a set point total).
+- Iowa's games this year have gone over the point total in 30% of its opportunities (three times in 10 games with a set point total).

-- Iowa is 6-1 against the spread and 7-0 overall in games when it records more than 21.6 points.
+- Iowa is 6-1 against the spread and 7-0 overall in games when it scores more than 21.6 points.

-- In games that Iowa picks up more than 389.9 yards, the team is 2-0 against the spread and 2-0 overall.
+- Iowa is 2-0 against the spread and 2-0 overall when the team piles up over 389.9 yards.

-- The Hawkeyes have 13 giveaways this season, while the Fighting Illini have 14 takeaways .
+- The Hawkeyes have turned the ball over 13 times this season, one fewer than the Fighting Illini have forced (14).

 - Find the latest spread and moneyline odds for Iowa at SISportsbook.